Dealing with algae in a pond can be exausting. See how algaecides can help you get the problem under control.

 Nobody is happy when their pond water turns green, or when hideous masses of thick, green strings of algae erupt from the liner, ornaments and every other surface in your display.
 You work so hard to keep your pond clean, clear and looking good, but even with the best efforts, algae can appear in a flash, a stringy, slimy eyesore mucking up the view.
 Algae outbreaks may be fixed by addressing water chemistry issues such as presence of phosphates, high nitrates or other organic nutrients and by limiting the amount of sun exposure the pond gets in a day.
 While these underlying causes should certainly be addressed to eradicate and prevent algae outbreaks from beginning, there are numerous products for pond algae control (both natural and engineered) on today's market to help you rid your pond of that unsightly green invader in the meantime.
 While we generally recommend algaecides as a last resort, when you reach that point it's important to use them correctly to ensure the safety of fish, plants and other inhabitants of your pond.

 The first thing to know when applying any treatment is the size (volume) of your pond.
 Overdosing, particularly with chemical algaecides, can be lethal to pond animals and plants.
-Calculate the volume of your pond with these formulas: Rectangular ponds - Length x Width x Average Depth x 7.5 or for round ponds - Width x Depth x 70.5.
+Calculate the volume of your pond with these formulas: Rectangular ponds - Length x Width x Average Depth x 7.5 or for round ponds - 3.14 x (radius)2 x Average Depth.
 Make sure that all of your measurements are in feet.
-For oddly-shaped or angular ponds calculate using the surface area x the average depth.
+For oddly-shaped or angular ponds calculate using the surface area x the average depth, or calculate the volume of areas and add them up.
 Once you know how much water you have to treat, you'll be on the way to successful algae defeat.

 Next you'll want to explore the various types of algaecides and algae-fighting treatments available to find one that will suit your needs.
 What kind of algae are you fighting?
 Do you have livestock in your pond, or do pets and other animals drink from the pond?
 Do you have ornamental plants in the pond that may be affected by the treatment you use?